Wellmee/Blog/ethereum-vs-stellar.md

 # Ethereum vs. Stellar: Choosing the Right Platform for Wellmee Tokens
 At Wellmee we're building a mobile app, that enhances people's wellbeing.
 The app is a part of an ecosystem of employees, employers and marketplaces where people can exchange value through the use of a cryptocurrency token.

 From the beginning, we knew that we don't want to build our token infrastructure from scratch.
 Nowadays there are quite a few established platforms where you can launch your token, so creating another one makes no sense.
-As we wanted to use a widely addopted platform, our choice narrowed down to Ethereum vs. Stellar.
+As we wanted to use a widely adopted platform, our choice narrowed down to Ethereum vs. Stellar.

 When choosing the platform to launch our tokens we evaluated several criteria.
-Following is a list of our criteria, for each we're discribing Wellmee unique and not-so-unique needs and how Ethereum and Stellar fit into the scheme of things.
+Following is a list of our criteria, for each we're describing Wellmee unique and not-so-unique needs and how Ethereum and Stellar fit into the scheme of things.

 ## Implementation Complexity
-Being a small team with a constrained time frame and budget, we needed a  platform where launching a token would be as technically uncomplicated as possible.
+At the current stage of Wellmee development we have to be thoughtful about time and budget.
+Therefore we need a  platform where launching a token would be as technically uncomplicated as possible.
 Wellmee tokens serve for exchanging value between the ecosystem users, so nothing too innovative on this side.
 All Wellmee innovation is coming in the mobile app, enhancing lives of our users.

 When you want to launch a simple token on Ethereum, you have to write a good deal of [Solidity code](https://github.com/ethereum/solidity) to define all the parameters of your token, plus some things you don't really want to define, like methods for transferring balances from one account to another.
 While there are many tutorials on how to do that, there are still challenges you have to deal with, like [overflows](https://ethereum.stackexchange.com/questions/7293/is-it-possible-to-overflow-uints).
 Everything is documented, but it takes time and effort to get your Solidity code right.